kunamori/torii/README.md

 # Izumi (泉)
-An gentoo overlay for package that made by me
+A gentoo overlay for package that made by me

 # Installation